 After we returned to the United States, I served as pastor at a Mennonite church in Virginia for two and a half years.
 I encouraged communion once a month to which the congregation reluctantly agreed, but I missed the liturgy with weekly communion.

-After stepping back from ministry, we soon joined Koinonia Mennonite Church in nearby Chandler where our daughter and family were attending.
+After stepping back from ministry, we soon joined Koinonia Mennonite Church in nearby Chandler, where our daughter and family were attending.
 It is an expanded house church with an attendance of around sixty.
 We came to appreciate the fellowship and joyful worship, and I did occasional preaching.
-As in Virginia, I again encouraged more frequent communion which was increased to six times a year.
+As in Virginia, I again encouraged more frequent communion, which was increased to six times a year.
 In 2010, for various reasons, I became discontented enough with the church to go visiting elsewhere.
 I felt a spiritual hunger for something more.
-The next nearest Mennonite church was about 45 minutes away in Phoenix, and I was not interested in other the Protestant churches around.
+The next nearest Mennonite church was about forty-five minutes away in Phoenix, and I was not interested in the other Protestant churches around.

-Spiritual retreat.
+Spiritual Retreat.
 As part of my search, in November 2010, I went to Holy Trinity Monastery in southeast Arizona for a spiritual retreat.
 There I met a former Episcopal priest, who shared his Catholic conversion story with me.
 He listened patiently to my questions about the Real Presence, Mary, the pope, and the Church’s attitude to war.
-He counseled me and gave me a book by Dr. Scott and Kimberly Hahn called Rome Sweet Home.
-I was deeply moved by their journey from a conservative, anti-Catholic, Presbyterian church to the Catholic Church, and it had a powerful impact on me as I realized my own anti-Catholic bias from childhood, though not as strong as what Scott Hahn had grown up with!
+He counseled me and gave me a book about the conversion of a Protestant minister and his wife to the Catholic Church.
+I was deeply moved by their journey from a conservative, anti-Catholic, Presbyterian church to the Catholic Church.
+It had a powerful impact on me as I realized my own anti-Catholic bias from childhood, though not as strong as theirs!

-That first Mass.
+That First Mass.
 I first went to Mass at Holy Cross Catholic Church on October 10, 2010, and found it packed with about a thousand people for the 10 a.m.
 Mass.
-The beauty of the Mass–the reverence, the music, the singing of the Gloria, the Scriptures, the confession of sins, the Profession of Faith, the sacrament of Holy Communion, the whole Christ-centered worship experience–moved me to tears.
-In my heart I felt greatly blessed to have been there and had a strong desire to return.
-I dared to continue going to Mass (to the dismay of Mennonite friends) and with great excitement invited friends and family to go with me, of whom several did.
+The beauty of the Mass — the reverence, the music, the singing of the Gloria, the Scriptures, the confession of sins, the Profession of Faith, the sacrament of Holy Communion, the whole Christ-centered worship experience — moved me to tears.
+In my heart, I felt greatly blessed to have been there and had a strong desire to return.
+I dared to continue going to Mass (to the dismay of Mennonite friends), and with great excitement, I invited friends and family to go with me, of whom several did.
 With growing desire, in December, I went to see the director of Christian education and signed up for the RCIA class beginning in January 2011.

 The Real Presence.
-The Real Presence of Jesus in the Eucharist is such a joyful, faith-building Sacrament, the heart of our faith.
+The Real Presence of Jesus in the Eucharist is such a joyful, faith-building sacrament, the heart of our faith.
 Using a phrase from Scott Hahn, it is “heaven on earth.”
-From my reading I am convinced that Protestants have had to ignore or reinterpret the teachings and practice of the early Church in order to circumvent the clear message of the Scriptures, as in John 6 (“unless you eat my flesh and drink my blood”).
+From my reading, I am convinced that Protestants have had to ignore or reinterpret the teachings and practice of the early Church in order to circumvent the clear message of the Scriptures, as in John 6 (“unless you eat my flesh and drink my blood”).
 I had taught the symbolic view for so many years, criticizing the Catholic view as absurd.
 However, with further study, I rediscovered early Church history, and realized that the Catholic Church has faithfully maintained the clear teaching of Jesus and the Apostles.
-From the Coming Home Network I received the book, Ignatius of Antioch & Polycarp of Smyrna, by Dr. Kenneth Howell, confirming the Catholic Faith of these early leaders.
-In fact I chose St. Polycarp, a second century bishop and martyr, as my confirmation name!
+From the Coming Home Network International, I received the book Ignatius of Antioch & Polycarp of Smyrna, by Dr. Kenneth Howell, confirming the Catholic faith of these early leaders.
+In fact, I chose St. Polycarp, a second-century bishop and martyr, as my Confirmation name!
 Now I find it such a joy to receive the Body and the Blood of Jesus in the Eucharist, and I sometimes go to Mass twice on Sunday.
-Already, I am privileged to serve as an extraordinary minister of Holy Communion.
+Already I am privileged to serve as an extraordinary minister of Holy Communion.

-Clarity of faith and doctrine.
-I had tired of endless dialogue over issues of theology, biblical interpretation, leadership, worship style, homosexuality, etc. In the Catholic Church I found a fixed structure and leadership, with clear lines of authority, and I respect that.
-I appreciate the Nicene Creed, the clear teaching, the Catechism, and the magisterium of the Church.
+Clarity of Faith and Doctrine.
+I had tired of endless dialogue over issues of theology, biblical interpretation, leadership, worship style, homosexuality, etc. In the Catholic Church, I found a fixed structure and leadership, with clear lines of authority, and I respect that.
+I appreciate the Nicene Creed, the clear teaching, the Catechism, and the Magisterium of the Church.
 I trust that the Spirit of God will continue leading the Church to work through difficult issues, and to continue proclaiming the faith of the Apostles.
-Plus, I have come to greatly admire the late Pope John XXIII, the Blessed Pope John Paul II (whose life story has amazed and inspired me), and the current Pope Benedict XVI, whom I consider one of the greatest theologians of our time.
+Plus, I have come to greatly admire Pope St. John XXIII, Pope St. John Paul II (whose life story has amazed and inspired me), and Pope Emeritus Benedict XVI, whom I consider one of the greatest theologians of our time.

-At age sixty-eight I have begun a new spiritual journey, with so much to learn, so many new resources, and so aware of my human weaknesses.
+At age sixty-eight, I have begun a new spiritual journey, with so much to learn, so many new resources, and such awareness of my human weaknesses.
 I have become part of the Church established by the Lord Jesus, part of the worldwide community of faith, and an heir to the treasures of Christian history and the witness of the saints.
 I am excited with my continuing journey and ready to tell my story to anyone who will listen!
 Glory be to the Father, to the Son, and to the Holy Spirit.